 - Fractures and dislocations

-3rd Degree Assault and Battery in South Carolina is defined as injuring or attempting to injure someone unlawfully.
+3rd Degree A & B in South Carolina is defined as injuring or attempting to injure someone unlawfully.
 This charge does not include language pertaining to the level of bodily harm caused to the individual.

 Penalties for Assault and Battery